NicoloRomito/Hackathon-Urbe.eth/README.md

-# UrbETH Hackaton
+# UrbETH Hackathon

-This is the repository for the UrbETH Hackaton project.
+This is the repository for the UrbETH Hackathon project.

 ## Goals